robertistok/personal-website/content/posts/announcing-30-days-of-code/index.md

 ---
+title: "Announcing 30 Days of\_Code"
 template: post
-title: Announcing 30 Days of Code
 slug: announcing-30-days-of-code
 draft: false
 featured: false
-date: 2019-06-09T15:00:00.000Z
+date: '2019-06-09T15:00:00.000Z'
 description: >-
   From the beginning of 2019, every month I've been experimenting with picking up different habits.
 Some of the easier ones are listening to 10 minutes of Spanish, walking 10000 steps a day, making a note of the day ahead before going to sleep, reflecting on my week, personal vlogs and meditating.
 cover: /announcing-30-days-of-code-cover.jpg
 category: Programming
 tags:
   - Coding
   - Personal Growth
 ---
 ![](/announcing-30-days-of-code-cover.jpg)

 From the beginning of 2019, every month I've been experimenting with picking up different habits.
 Some of the easier ones are listening to 10 minutes of Spanish, walking 10000 steps a day, making a note of the day ahead before going to sleep, reflecting on my week, personal vlogs and meditating.